andburn-archive/praxis/README.md

 Exploratory Coding
 ======

-Coding practice and exploration all in one repo
+Coding practice and exploration all in one repo.
+A place to test all kinds of things out.